phytooracle/AG2PI_Introduction_to_Scientific_Computing/README.md

 Recent technological advancements in computer science, data analytics, and data management have resulted in the acquisition and storage of massive amounts of data across various disciplines.
 These collections do not reach their full potential unless they are analyzed thoroughly using information extraction, data mining, and knowledge discovery techniques.
 In this workshop series, we will introduce a comprehensive set of essential methods and approaches in data analytics and scientific computing.
 This three-week series will include:

-1. Introduction to Python and Jupyter notebooks;
+1. Python and Jupyter notebooks
-2. an introduction to Shell scripts, data analysis and discovery, and machine learning using Python packages including NumPy, OpenCV, Pandas, and Plotly; and
+2. Shell scripts, data analysis and discovery, and machine learning
-3. an introduction to version control using GitHub.
+3. Version control using GitHub

 Computing environments used during the workshop series include Google Collab and the Windows Subsystem for Linux (WSL).